edgeryders/dynalist_companion/README.md

        python3.6 /path/to/your/project/dynalist_companion/notify.py

 When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.
 You can still also process notifications manually by following the steps 1 and 4 above.

+### 4.2.
+For users

+Our documentation for end users, including how to register and use the application, is available in [our Dynalist Manual](https://edgeryders.eu/t/7618) in section "4.
+Get notifications about new tasks".
+It is written specifically for our own installation, but you can easily adapt it to your case.